You want smart political talk without the meltdowns?

 Yeah.

-I mean, I just voted against uh uh some little bill that Murkowski had uh just a minute ago and uh you know just I'm frustrated with Murkowski.
+I mean, I just voted against some little bill that Murkowski had just a minute ago.

-They're they're mad because of inflation.
+They're mad because of inflation.

 We have inflation because we're spending too much money.

-I suspect in the case of Senator Murkowski her main constituent is Senator McConnell.
+I suspect in the case of Senator Murkowski, her main constituent is Senator McConnell.

-But I I one of the things that uh has has occurred to me and others it's certainly not original to me and one of these and I've suggested this as a matter of fact to President Trump quite a while ago that Republicans in Congress should be pushing for term limits for the bureaucrats.
+But one of the things that has occurred to me and others, it's certainly not original to me, and one of these, and I've suggested this as a matter of fact to President Trump quite a while ago, that Republicans in Congress should be pushing for term limits for the bureaucrats so that if you sign on to work in, what, the Department of Energy or wherever, you stay 10 years and you're out.

 I think that's a great idea.

-I'm for term this is where I differ from a lot of Republicans.
+This is where I differ from a lot of Republicans.

-If you just want to fundamentally change Congress for the better two things that that that can be done tomorrow that will make a a difference long term and that's term limits and passing a balanced budget amendment because the only way Congress will ever balance the budget is if it's required.
+If you just want to fundamentally change Congress for the better, two things that can be done tomorrow that will make a difference long term, and that's term limits and passing a balanced budget amendment.

 Right.